ZecHub/zechub/site/guides/RaspberryPi4FullNode.md

    `ln -s /media/portableHD/ ~/.zcash`     // Symbolic link new data location to the default so zcashd is happy

-6.)
-Run fetch-params.sh script to download needed data for zcashd
+* Run fetch-params.sh script to download needed data for zcashd

-    ./fetch-params.sh
+    `./fetch-params.sh`

-7.)
-Start a new 'screen' [ program in linux ].
+* Start a new 'screen' [ program in linux ].
 Open zcashd with -datadir set:

-     ./zcashd -datadir=/media/portableHD/.zcash/
+     * screen -S zcashScreen

+     *  `./zcashd -datadir=/media/portableHD/.zcash/`

-8.)
-Detach the screen.
-Ctrl+a , Ctrl+d
+     * Detach the screen. `Ctrl+a , Ctrl+d`

-9.)
-Create an alias so you dont have to type out all these extra data location commands
+* Create an alias so you dont have to type out all these extra data location commands

-      alias zcash-cli="./zcash-cli -datadir=/media/portableHD/.zcash/"
+     `alias zcash-cli="./zcash-cli -datadir=/media/portableHD/.zcash/"`

-10.)
-Ready to use! try zcash-cli getblockchaininfo
+* Ready to use! try:

+      `zcash-cli getblockchaininfo`